LevVaschenko/blog-project-mobile/README.md

 This can be used as a landing page or as a portfolio, with different photos, social networks and Google Maps with location where your office is, for example.

-This site has a mobile version for different devices.
+This site has a mobile responsive version for different devices.
 From phone to desktop sizes.